Guidance on good-practice recruitment and induction processes, from work placements and internships to internal recruitment and secondments

 There are many options for generating interest from individuals outside the organisation.

-Our Resourcing and talent planning survey shows that the most popular methods for seeking candidates include employer’s corporate website, recruitment agencies, commercial job boards and professional networking sites such as LinkedIn.
-There is growing expectation from candidates to be able to search and apply for jobs online and via mobile devices.
+Our Resourcing and talent planning survey shows that the most common ways for attracting candidates include employer’s website, commercial job boards, recruitment agencies, and professional networking sites such as LinkedIn (although this will vary by sector and seniority).
+There is growing expectation from candidates to be able to search and apply for jobs online and via mobile devices, and this shift means that more and more, employers need to pay attention to their corporate website and their employer brand.
 Many organisations also use social media to identify candidates, but employers need to exercise caution - see more in our report Putting social media to work: lessons from employers.

 Advertisements should be clear and indicate the: